riteshkhatri08/ConcurrencyCore/README.md

 While context swtiching
 - Where we left off?
 - Whats happening right now with the task

+w.r.t analogy, every task's status are written on a small notebook that human can use while switching between tasks to checkup on where did they left off and current status

 ![Alt text](./context_switching.png?raw=true "Context Switching")